channable/opnieuw/README.md

 =========================
 Channable Retry is a general-purpose retrying library, written in Python, in order to simplify the task of adding retry behavior to both synchronous as well as asynchronous tasks.
 Channable Retry is easy and straight forward to use.
-Why channable-retry?.
+Why channable-retry?
 Most retry packages lack either adequate documentation on how to properly use the package and or are difficult to customize.
 Valuable time is lost in trying to figure out how to properly utilize a retry package.
 Channable-retry makes it incredibly easy to add retry functionality to any task that requires retry.